Practice & Projects · OrevateAI

 Ever wondered if your dentist has a DMD or a DDS?
 You might be surprised to learn there’s virtually no difference.
 This post breaks down what these degrees actually mean and why it shouldn’t be your primary concern when choosing a dental professional.

 You walk into a dental office, ready for your check-up, and you notice the diplomas on the wall.
 One says ‘DMD,’ the other says ‘DDS.’
 You might pause, wondering, ‘What’s the difference?
 Does this mean one dentist is better than the other?’
 It’s a common question, and honestly, it’s one of the most straightforward distinctions in the dental world.
 Let’s clear the air right now: a DMD and a DDS are the exact same thing.
-They both signify a Doctor of Dental Medicine.
+They both signify a Doctor of Dental Medicine or Doctor of Dental Surgery, respectively, and both represent the highest level of dental education.
 So, why two different acronyms?
 It all boils down to the dental school’s tradition and the degree they chose to award.

 What is a DMD Degree?

-The curriculum for a DMD program is extensive.
-It includes foundational sciences like anatomy, physiology, biochemistry, and pharmacology, followed by specialized dental coursework.
-This covers areas such as periodontics (gums), endodontics (root canals), prosthodontics (restorations), orthodontics (teeth alignment), and oral surgery.
-Students spend thousands of hours in lectures, labs, and, crucially, clinical rotations, treating real patients under supervision.
+The curriculum for a DMD program is extensive and highly demanding.
+It includes foundational sciences like anatomy, physiology, biochemistry, pharmacology, and pathology, followed by specialized dental coursework.
+This covers areas such as periodontics (gum health), endodontics (root canal treatments), prosthodontics (dental restorations and replacements), orthodontics (teeth alignment), pediatric dentistry, and oral surgery.
+Students spend thousands of hours in lectures, laboratory simulations, and, crucially, clinical rotations, treating real patients under the close supervision of experienced faculty and attending dentists.
+As of 2026, these programs continue to evolve, incorporating the latest research and technological advancements in dentistry.

 What is a DDS Degree?

 DDS stands for Doctor of Dental Surgery.
-This is the older of the two degrees and was historically more common.
-Dental schools that award the DDS degree also provide the same comprehensive dental education as DMD programs.
-The term ‘Surgery’ in DDS historically reflects the fact that dentistry involves surgical procedures, such as extractions and implant placements.
-Essentially, a DDS is also a dental professional trained to diagnose, treat, and manage oral health conditions.
+This is the older of the two degrees and was historically more common in the United States.
+Dental schools that award the DDS degree also provide the same complete and comprehensive dental education as DMD programs.
+The term ‘Surgery’ in DDS historically reflects the fact that dentistry inherently involves surgical procedures, such as extractions, implant placements, and other interventions.
+Essentially, a DDS is also a highly trained dental professional qualified to diagnose, treat, and manage all oral health conditions.

-The training for a DDS is identical in scope and depth to that of a DMD.
+The training for a DDS is identical in scope, depth, and rigor to that of a DMD.
 Graduates from DDS programs have undergone the same extensive theoretical education and practical, hands-on clinical training.
-They are equally qualified to perform all dental procedures, from routine cleanings and fillings to complex restorative work and minor surgical interventions.
+They are equally qualified to perform all dental procedures, from routine cleanings and fillings to complex restorative work, cosmetic enhancements, and minor surgical interventions.
 The choice between awarding a DMD or a DDS is purely an institutional one, often tied to the historical charter of the university or dental college.
+For instance, some older institutions might have adopted the ‘Surgery’ title to distinguish their dental programs when dentistry was more surgically focused.

 DMD vs DDS: The Key Differences (Spoiler: There Aren’t Many!)

-The most significant point to reiterate is that there is no clinical or educational difference between a DMD and a DDS.
-Both degrees represent the highest level of dental education attainable in the United States and many other countries.
-Graduates from both programs are fully licensed dentists who have met the same stringent educational and examination requirements.
+The most significant point to reiterate is that there’s no clinical or educational difference between a DMD and a DDS.
+Both degrees represent the highest level of dental education attainable in accredited institutions in the United States and many other countries.
+Graduates from both programs are fully licensed dentists who have met the same stringent educational and examination requirements mandated by dental boards and accrediting bodies like the Commission on Dental Accreditation (CODA).

 The distinction is purely academic and historical.
-For example, Harvard School of Dental Medicine awards a DMD, while the University of Michigan School of Dentistry awards a DDS.
-Both are world-renowned institutions with identical educational standards.
+For example, Harvard School of Dental Medicine awards a DMD, while the University of Pennsylvania School of Dental Medicine awards a DMD.
+Conversely, the University of Michigan School of Dentistry awards a DDS, as does the University of California, Los Angeles (UCLA) School of Dentistry.
+Both are world-renowned institutions with identical educational standards and graduate outcomes.
 The choice of degree title is often a matter of tradition or the university’s overall degree-granting structure.
-When I was researching dental schools years ago, I noted how some universities with medical schools awarded MDs and DMDs, while others with different structures opted for DDS.
+When researching dental schools in past years, it was noted how some universities with medical schools awarded MDs and DMDs, aligning their health professions, while others with different institutional structures opted for the DDS designation.

 Dental School Admissions and Curriculum Similarities

-The path to becoming a dentist, whether you earn a DMD or a DDS, is incredibly competitive and demanding.
-Admissions to dental schools are rigorous, requiring strong undergraduate GPAs, high scores on the Dental Admission Test (DAT), and extensive shadowing experience in dental offices.
-Once admitted, students face a challenging curriculum that typically spans four years.
+The path to becoming a dentist, whether you ultimately earn a DMD or a DDS, is incredibly competitive and demanding.
+Admissions to dental schools are rigorous, requiring exceptional undergraduate GPAs, high scores on the Dental Admission Test (DAT), and often extensive shadowing experience in dental offices to demonstrate commitment and understanding of the profession.
+Many applicants also engage in volunteer work and research related to healthcare.

 Licensing and Practice Rights